diogro/expressionVariance-manuscript/main.md

 # Code availability

-All code for reproducing all analysis and figures, along with a walk-through, is available at [github.com/ayroles-lab/ExpressionVariance](https://github.com/ayroles-lab/ExpressionVariance).
+All code for reproducing all analyses and figures, along with a walk-through, is available at [github.com/ayroles-lab/ExpressionVariance](https://github.com/ayroles-lab/ExpressionVariance).

 # Supporting information